ToshioCP/Gtk4-tutorial/src/sec25.src.md

 - 8-13: The static value `busy` holds a status of the interpreter.
 If it is `TRUE`, the interpreter is running and it is not possible to call the interpreter again because it's not a re-entrant program.
 If it is `FALSE`, it is safe to call the interpreter.
-- 14: Now it is about to call the interpreter so it changes `busy` to TRUE.
+- 14: Changes `busy` to TRUE to avoid reentrance.
 - 15-16: Gets the contents of `tb`.
 - 17: The variable `surface` is a static variable.
 It points to a `cairo_surface_t` instance.